saiful9379/BanglaNER/README.md

 ## Augment Data generation

-- Scraping human name data from several website
+- Scraping human name data from several websites
-- Replace the name into text using span position and update the IOU span of the text.
+- Replace the name into the text string using span position(starting and ending) and update the IOU span of the text.

 ## Dataset Annotation Information

-Please Check annotation structure, information about Bangla NER dataset [check](docs/data_info.md)
+Please Check the annotation structure, and information about the Bangla NER dataset [check](docs/data_info.md)

 ## Data Processing